cym13/cym13.github.io/source/crypter_writeup.rst

     $ date -d "Oct 20 11:31" "+%s"
     1476955860

 Here we have our time!
-Well, it's quite approximative, but it's ok for as.
+Well, it's quite approximative, but it's ok for us.
 Why so?
 Because it is not a blackbox analysis, remember, it's a known-plaintext analysis!
 As we know that we are looking for a PNG file we can easily know when we have the right seed: it will simply be the one that